nancopeland/nan-portfolio-11ty/README.md

 This site is built with [11ty](https://www.11ty.dev/).

-First time installing on a computer, make sure you have the following installed
+First time installing on a computer, make sure you have the following installed:

 1. xcode command line tools
 2. make sure [python](https://www.python.org/downloads/) is up to date